We get asked all the time about safety in Costa Rica. “Is Costa Rica safe?” is perhaps our most-asked question, in fact. And it’s a fair one.

 The creatures to really watch out for are smaller than peccaries, sharks, crocodiles, and jaguars.
 We’re talking about the snakes and spiders and creepy crawlies.

 Costa Rica lies in the tropics and as such, it has issues with mosquitoes.
-The mosquito is the most dangerous animal in the world, carrying malaria, dengue, and other tropical diseases like chikungunya and zika.
+The mosquito is the most dangerous animal in the world, carrying malaria, dengue, and other tropical diseases like chikungunya or zika.

 So it’s worth knowing that these do exist in Costa Rica, even if they are not pandemics.
 Malaria is very rare.
 In fact, it’s so rare that malaria cases down here tend to make the news.
 Dengue, not so much, although you’d be unlucky if you caught it.